ceaza/pyiress/README.md

 	Time series information
 	Dividend information
 	Index information
-* Version 0.0.1
+* Version 0.0.3
 * This is the first version and the intention is to add to the list of available functions.
 * The following are currenly available:
 	- time_series : an items times series
 	- dividends : dividends for an item
 	- get_many : many of the above
-	- MarketCapitalizationHistorical : Index constituent information
+	- MarketCapitalizationHistorical : Index constituent information over a specified period

 ### Installation ###